-To add the delicious orange flavor ,use a microplane to retrieve the zest, carefully turning the orange around to avoid hitting the bitter pith.
-If you don't have a microplane, use a peeler or grater, working from the top of the orange to the bottom.
-This easy banana bread is great to eat warm but can be kept at room temperature for up to three days.
-If you have many ripe bananas, go ahead and double the ingredients to make two loaves, slice them, and once cool freeze them in zip-top bags.
+To add the delicious orange flavor, use a Microplane to retrieve the zest, carefully turning the orange around to avoid hitting the bitter pith.
+If you don't have a Microplane, use a peeler or grater, working from the top of the orange to the bottom.
+This easy banana bread is great to eat warm but can be kept at room temperature for up to 3 to 4 days.
+If you have many ripe bananas, go ahead and double the ingredients to make two loaves.
+If you can't use the extra bananas right away, slice them, let them cool, and freeze them in zip-top bags.
 A quick 30 seconds in the microwave is all that it takes for one slice to come back to its original fluffy texture.

-- 2 teaspoons orange zest, finely grated; or 1 teaspoon vanilla extract or orange peel
+2 teaspoons orange zest, or 1 teaspoon vanilla extract

 Gather the ingredients.